Reminder: All the pages on this web site are best viewed

 In December of 2009 I uncovered a 1774 land survey from the Pennsylvania

 Archives website.
-I shows that a Robert Miller
+It shows that a Robert Miller

 door to Samuel Miller on a branch of the Sewickley Creek in Hempfield Twp.,

-Miller first moved to this area of Pennslyvania from the Big Cove Creek area
+first moved to this area of Pennslyvania from the Big Cove Creek area in

-I find this to be further compelling evidence that Samuel and Robert were
+this to be further compelling evidence that Samuel and Robert were more than

-more than likely brothers.
-We certainly have records that show Robert
+likely brothers.
+We certainly have records that show Robert Miller paid

-that Gustavus is another name for Gideon?
-After all, we know that
+"Gustavus" is another name for Gideon?
+After all, we know that Caspar

-Caspar Markel's first name was alternately spelled Gaspard and Jasper, among
+Markel's first name was alternately spelled Gaspard and Jasper, among other

-other spellings.
-Also, Markel was alternately spelled Merklein,
+spellings.
+Also, Markel was alternately spelled Merklein, Merkcle, etc.

 It is my best guess that Samuel, Robert and Gideon